arbadacarbaYK/Tides/README.md

 ## Acknowledgments 🙏

-Thanks to the Nostr community, Lightning Network developers, and all contributors!
+Thanks to my dear weirdos of the Nostr and lightning community !

----
+If you want to support my work send some 🧡 to LNURL1DP68GURN8GHJ7CN5D9CZUMNV9UH8WETVDSKKKMN0WAHZ7MRWW4EXCUP0X9UXGDEEXQ6XVVM9XUMXGDFCXY6NQS43TRV